pereznetworks/A-Course-Rating-API/README.md

       current URL string parser is deprecated, and will be removed in a future version.

       To use the new parser, pass option { useNewUrlParser: true } to MongoClient.connect.

+# Setup Schemas:

+  Setup schema for Users, Courses and Reviews

+  Will try to add as much validation to schema layer as possible

+  Associated User.id in Courses and Reviews is set when adding data to model

+     mongod does throws 'invalid path' when trying to set this at schema level

+     mongoose docs, in schema define section, do not actually show an example of how to do this